|Rewards Rating:||4.3 / 5|

 If unlimited lounge access – including the ability to bring guests – is an important perk for your travels, the luxury Hilton Honors American Express Aspire Card allows you to visit Priority Pass lounges as many times as you’d like with two complimentary guests.

-The Hilton Honors Ascend card also comes with several extra perks that make it a valuable card for frequent travelers – beyond benefits at Hilton properties.
+The Hilton Honors Surpass card also comes with several extra perks that make it a valuable card for frequent travelers – beyond benefits at Hilton properties.

-- Free ShopRunner subscription – As an American Express card, the Ascend offers a free ShopRunner subscription, which provides free, two-day shipping from dozens of online retailers.
+- Free ShopRunner subscription – As an American Express card, the Surpass offers a free ShopRunner subscription, which provides free, two-day shipping from dozens of online retailers.

 - No foreign transaction fee – You won’t be charged anything extra on foreign transactions.

-- Car rental insurance – If you use your Ascend to book and pay for a rental car, you can receive secondary coverage in the case of damage or theft.
+- Car rental insurance – If you use your Surpass to book and pay for a rental car, you can receive secondary coverage in the case of damage or theft.

 - Travel accident insurance – For fares charged to your card, you can be covered in the case of accidental death or dismemberment while traveling by common carrier.